Driving test cancellations

 How often do driving test cancellations come up?

 All the time – there's no telling how often and when they’re going to appear.
-You can see by the stats at the top that people cancel often, so there’s usually options popping up regularly.
+You can see by the stats at the top that people cancel often, so there are usually options popping up regularly.

 When is the best time to check for driving test cancellations?